 More information on keeping your account secure can be found on our security pages.

 You are in control - if you don't want to use third party providers, you don’t have to.
 If you don’t want TPPs to access your account, you don’t need to do anything.
 These services will be available to Tesco Bank Current Account, Credit Card, Instant Access Savings Accounts and Internet Saver customers, but it is your choice whether or not you use them.

-If you do wish to use a TPP before 14 September 2019, you will have to share your online banking security details to allow them to access your account.
+If you do wish to use a TPP, you may have to share your online banking security details to allow them to access your account.
 Before you use a TPP you should check with them that they are authorised to undertake the services for you, that you trust them with your account, and you are clear what accounts they have access to and what they are using your data for.

-Up until 14 September 2019, to use these new services you will have to share your Tesco Bank Online Banking Security details with an authorised third party provider.
+To use these new services you will have to give your explicit consent for an authorised TPP to access your account(s) and you may need to share your Tesco Bank Online Banking Security details with them.

 Before you share your details, you should always ensure that the TPP is authorised by the FCA, or another European regulator, to provide these services and you should also do your own research to ensure you are comfortable that the TPP is legitimate.
 This is because TPPs not authorised by the FCA, or fraudsters pretending to be an authorised TPP, may ask for your online banking credentials in order to gain access to your bank account.